-NIST CFS is voluntary guidance based on existing standards, guidelines, and practices to help organizations better manage and reduce Information Security risk.
+NIST CSF is voluntary guidance based on existing standards, guidelines, and practices to help organizations better manage and reduce information security risk.
 Another benefit is an increased level of communication around information security with both internal and external organizational stakeholders.
 The National Institute of Standards and Technology (NIST) developed the Cybersecurity Framework (CSF) because of Presidential Executive Order 13636, which was signed in 2013.

 NIST CSF 1.0 vs. NIST 1.1

 The first version of the NIST CSF has served us well since its adoption in 2014.
 5 years have passed, and the threat landscape has not been stagnant.
 Because of this a new version, v1.1, was adopted in 2018.
 Much of the framework still resembles the original v1.0 framework with changes to language that more clearly states the control(s) intent.